waitwhale/assignment-2/README.md

 Once you are done coding, you can build your programs by `mvn clean package --settings settings.xml`, and run them:
 ```
-$ hadoop jar target/assignment-3-1.0-SNAPSHOT.jar hk.ust.comp4651.CORStripes -input cor-demo-sample.txt -output cor -numReducers 2
+$ hadoop jar target/assignment-2-1.0-SNAPSHOT.jar hk.ust.comp4651.CORStripes -input cor-demo-sample.txt -output cor -numReducers 2
 ```
 In the command above, we have specified the input file, the output path, and the number of reducers.
 You are free to try something different.

-> **Hint:**
+> **Hint 1:**
 >
 > In this problem, you are required to do MapReduce twice.
 >
 > In the first pass, MapReduce produces a middle result that contains the frequency of each word (i.e., Freq(A))
 >
 > In the second pass, MapReduce firstly reads the middle result, then produces Freq(A, B) for each word pair (A, B) and calculates COR(A, B).
+>
+> **Hint 2:**
+>
+> The fisrt-pass MapReduce code of CORPairs and CORStripes should be same.

 **Output format:** For each word pair "A"-"B", the program outputs the two words "A" and "B" ("A" is alphabetically smaller than "B"), then outputs COR(A, B).
 The three items are seperated by tab (`"\t"`).

 For the sample input `cor-demo-sample.txt`, we have provided the sample output `cor-demo-output.txt` and the sample middle file generated by the first-pass MapReduce `cor-demo-mid.txt`.
 You can use these files to debug your program.
+(Note: the sample output is generated with option `numReducers=1`)

 ### Grading
-We will clone your repo, go into your `assignment-3-yourGitHubHandle/` directory, and build your Maven artifact.
-We will run the two programs (i.e., `BigramFrequencyPairs.java`, and `BigramFrequencyStripes.java`) with input test cases (different from `1400-8.txt`) and compare the results with the standard output.
+We will clone your repo, go into your `assignment-2-yourGitHubHandle/` directory, and build your Maven artifact.
+We will run the four programs (i.e., `BigramFrequencyPairs.java`, `BigramFrequencyStripes.java`, `CORPairs.java`, and `CORStripes.java`) with input test cases (different from `1400-8.txt` and `cor-demo-sample.txt`) and compare the results with the standard output.

 [QuickStarts]: https://downloads.cloudera.com/demo_vm/virtualbox/cloudera-quickstart-vm-5.13.0-0-virtualbox.zip